gxjansen/Astro-CC2KS/README.md

 });
 ```

-Replace your keystatic.config.ts with the code below.
-Only needed when you already created this file, if not it will be created for you.
+### 2. Adjust your existing keystatic config (if applicable)
+If you already have a `keystatic.config.ts` file, replace the collection part with `collections: {
+    ...generatedCollections,
+  },`

+So it looks like this:
 ```
 import { config } from '@keystatic/core';
 import { generatedCollections } from './keystatic.generated';